fools88/pro_livechat/README.md

 node tools/e2e_agent_assist_test.js
 ```

-Notes:
+- Notes:
 - Do NOT commit real secrets into the repository.
-For CI, add `JWT_SECRET` and DB credentials to your GitHub repository secrets.
+For CI, we use a canonical secret name: `CI_JWT_SECRET` (mapped into runtime as `JWT_SECRET`).
+Add the CI secret and DB credentials to your GitHub repository secrets.
 - Once CI validates token-only flow, consider removing the legacy `widgetKey` fallback in production to harden security.

 GitHub Secrets (opsional untuk CI non-deterministik)